 Day 2 // Amman - Petra Visit - Amman (+/- 500km)

-After breakfast, go ahead to visit Petra.
+After breakfast, go ahead to embark on a Petra tour.
 Take a fascinating tour to admire the natural beauty and breathtaking architecture of this ancient city.
-Walk through the Siq, a colourful narrow gorge over a kilometre long which leads to the magnificent Treasury.
+Walk through the Siq, a colourful narrow gorge over a kilometre long which leads to the magnificent

 01 Night in Amman